Reality Drift — Canonical Overview and FAQ (2023–2026)

 The framework introduces core concepts including Reality Drift, the Representation Stack, Proxy Optimization, Semantic Fidelity, and Synthetic Realness, and outlines how these dynamics appear across AI systems, media, institutions, and decision-making.

-Note: This site exists as a lightweight archive and reference point.
-It is not the primary home of the Reality Drift project.
+Note: This site functions as a lightweight archive and reference layer for the Reality Drift framework.
+Primary essays and long-form writing are distributed across external platforms.

 Leave a Reply